Ederson (footballer, born January 1986): Final season at Nice and Lyon

 Ederson's final season at Nice was his best starting all 36 matches he appeared in and scored 7 goals.
 In January 2008, Ederson and Nice agreed to a move to French champions Olympique Lyonnais for a fee of €14 million with Nice likely to receive another €1 million based on incentives.
 He allegedly snubbed European heavyweights Manchester United and Real Madrid, according to Lyon chairman Jean-Michel Aulas.
 As per the agreement, Ederson was allowed to finished the 2007–08 season with Nice scoring his 6th and 7th goal on the last two match days of the season.

 He officially joined Lyon in June 2008 along with Nice teammate Hugo Lloris.
 Considered a perfect replacement for the aging Juninho, he was given the number 7 shirt and made his debut on the opening day of the season in a 3–0 victory over Toulouse coming on as a substitute in the 74th minute.
 He scored his first goal for Lyon with a penalty kick against Le Havre on 20 September 2008.
 It was the only goal of the match.
 In January 2009, he scored in back to back matches against Lorient with another penalty kick and Grenoble.
 He appeared in all eight of Lyon's UEFA Champions League matches and has been one of Lyon's more consistent players despite playing the majority of matches in the unfamiliar winger position, whilst at Nice, he operated mainly as an attacking midfielder.

 Move to Lazio

+Ederson acquired Italian nationality in 2012 after his marriage with an Italian citizen.
 On 2 July 2012, Ederson joined Serie A side Lazio on a five-year contract.
 Ederson has had an interrupted preseason with a few minor injuries but has managed to score two goals in 5 appearances for the biancocelesti.